-On September 22nd 5356 & 5348 were noted departing Blackpool with a return weekend special for Glasgow.
+On September 2nd 5361 & 5365 were noted arriving at Newcastle with a Royal Train from (Edinburgh??) to Kings Cross.
+A Class 47 took the train forward.
+On September 24th 5356 & 5348 were noted departing Blackpool with a return weekend special for Glasgow.

 November 2nd saw a number of Scottish Type 2s in the Newcastle area.
 The 3E03 19.55 Edinburgh - Kings Cross parcels arrived at Newcastle with 5403, whilst a Royal Train headed for Kings Cross was hauled by 5361 & 5365, being replaced at Newcastle by 1970.
 Also on this date a 'Santa Special' arrived at Glasgow Queen Street behind a festively decorated 5359 as part of a seasonal advertising promotion by a major Glasgow store.

-A collision occurred at Dingwall station on November 5th between the 7N31 16.20 Invergordon - Millburn Yard headed by 5330 and the 17.40 Inverness - Kyle of Lochalsh with 5329.
+A collision occurred at Dingwall station on November 5th between the 7N31 16.20 Invergordon - Millburn Yard headed by 5330 with fourteen wagons and brakevan and the four coach 17.40 Inverness - Kyle of Lochalsh with 5329.
 The freight train failed to stop at the Dingwall North Jct home signal, running into the station and colliding with the standing passenger train.
 A number of passengers were injured, both locomotives and some coaching stock were damaged.
-Both locomotives would eventually be moved to Glasgow Works for repair, with 5330 being so noted receiving significant cab repairs during June 1974.
+The two locomotives would eventually be moved to Glasgow Works for repair, with 5330 being so noted receiving significant cab repairs during June 1974.

 5349 was still present at Derby Works during early November.